Gabaldonlab/meTAline/README.md

-# meTAgen: metagenomics Taxonomic Assignation pipeline
+# meTAline: metagenomics Taxonomic Assignation pipeline
-meTAgen is taxonomic assignation pipeline implemented in SnakeMake for WGS metagenomics data.
+meTAline is taxonomic assignation pipeline implemented in SnakeMake for WGS metagenomics data.

 ## Getting Started
 First it is required to pre-install conda with either anaconda or miniconda3.